I used to think I hated reading. I know, I know… you’re about to clutch the pearls!

 To find a podcast that features a book, I use the iTunes podcast app (because it has the best search function), and then I’ll type in the name of the book and listen to the top-rated results.

 Last month when I went to Canada to speak, I read The Ocean at the End of the Lane simply because I was out of my regular environment, I had lots of waiting time, and I was on a three-hour flight each way.

 I’ve noticed I’m less distracted when I travel, so if I want to replicate this in my life to help me get through a book, I’ll choose a coffee shop that is a good drive away from my home — enough that it feels like an adventure but close enough to make it back home in time for school pick up and schedule a couple of hours a week to read!

 When we lived in Boston, it was not uncommon for me to just jump on the train and ride it to the end of the line simply to get in an hour or two of reading while the kids were in school.
 I’ve given up driving on longer trips so that I can read.

 Start With the Audiobook

-With copy of the book in hand, I’ll look up the audio version of the book, start the sample, and follow along.
+With a copy of the book in hand, I’ll look up the audio version of the book, start the sample, and follow along.
 It personalizes the story and helps me make connections to people I may know who remind me of the characters.

 Read Out Loud

 I was sitting on the plane when I noticed that was making my grocery shopping list in my head instead of reading the words on the page.
-This happens to me often, sometimes the author will mention something— in this case it was eggs, and off my mind went, planning a list.
+This happens to me often, sometimes the author will mention something— in this case, it was eggs, and off my mind went, planning a list.

 I really hate that feeling of re-reading the same page over and over again because my mind is drifting.
 On the plane, I actually started reading the chapter under my breath until I was invested in the story again.